Former Home of South African Statesman Rumored To Be Haunted

-The parlour was the heart of the home, were besides children and grandchildren, many famous persons were entertained, by Mrs Isie Smuts playing her piano.
+The parlor was the heart of the home, where besides children and grandchildren, many famous persons were entertained by Mrs. Isie Smuts playing her piano.

 After several years of matrimony and raising seven children, General Smuts and his wife decided to occupy separate bedrooms.
 Smut’s unpretentious bedroom was located right next to the library, but he often preferred sleeping on an iron bedstead on the veranda outside, with his Greek testament next to the bed.

-Leading from the parlour was the Best guest room where the British and Greek royal families were hosted during their visits to Doornfontein.
+Leading from the parlor was the Best Guest room, where British and Greek royal families were hosted during their visits to Doornfontein.

-Dining room where the family would have enjoyed the honey.
-Mrs Smuts apparently hid important documents in the bamboo curtain rods.
+The dining room where the family would have enjoyed the honey.
+Mrs. Smuts apparently hid important documents in the bamboo curtain rods.

-Grandmother Isie Smuts’ equally unpretentious bedroom was located close to the children’s wing, which are today converted into the war rooms, displaying documents of General Smuts’ illustrious career as statesman.
+Grandmother Isie Smuts’ equally unpretentious bedroom was located close to the children’s wing, which is today converted into the war rooms, displaying documents of General Smuts’ illustrious career as a statesman.

 A new kitchen and pantry were added in 1918 but Mark Rose-Christie reports that someone still uses the old kitchen to this day.